Telehealth

 Your Main Therapist can change the session to a phone call.

 The same cancellation policies and procedures apply as for face-to-face sessions.
-Less than 24 hours’ notice can incur 100% charge.
+Notice of two full business days is required to avoid a 100% charge.

 You can use an interpreter if required.
 Your Main Therapist can help you with this.